 Whatever exercise plan you decide to undertake, be sure to create a schedule

 that you can stick to and that will allow you to work out at least 20 minutes a

-- Seek out support.
+- Seek support.
 Look to your friends and family for encouragement.
 They may want to join you as you embark on your journey to a healthier life, but even if they don’t actively participate, they can still offer support.
-If friends or family aren't available, you can find a new friend to follow the plan with on the South Beach Diet Message Boards.
+If your own friends or family aren't available, you can find a new friend to follow the plan with on the South Beach Diet Message Boards.
 Not a member?
 Join today!